we-are-togaether/dbt-dimensional-modelling/docs/part08-document-model.md

 This will allow you to visualize the documentation, browse the tables and columns, tests that are being carried out on the data, etc...
 Please explore and have fun with it!

+**I want to stress the importance of the lineage**.
+You can open the lineage by clicking on the `Lineage` at the bottom right hand corner in the dbt documentation.

+This is a very powerful feature of dbt that allows you to track the data from the source to the final model.
+All we needed to do to create this lineage was use the `source` and `ref` macros in our SQL models.

+This is a great way to do impact analysis on new changes.
+It allows you to easily catch downstream impacts.